-The current emergency COVID-19 ordinance 20-005 is set to expire May 6th.
-This ordinance was originally passed March 23rd and amended April 14th.
+Emergency Ordinance 20-005 was set to expire May 6th and was amended through the adoption of Resolution 20-038 at the May 4 Special City Council meeting.
+Ordinance 20-005 was originally passed March 23rd and amended April 14th.
 The ordinance was implemented to reduce potential spread in Brookings.
 The first case of COVID-19 was realized March 23rd and as of May 1st, Brookings County had thirteen (13) cases.